serverless/event-gateway/README.md

   - `method` - `string` - optionally, in case of `http` event, HTTP method that accepts requests
   - `path` - `string` - optionally, in case of `http` event, path that accepts requests

+### Status

+Dummy endpoint (always returning 200 status code) for checking if the event gateway instance is running.

+`GET /v1/status`

 ## Architecture

 ```